jstnmthw/hlstatsnext/packages/plugins/amx/README.md

 1. Add new event types to `hlstatsnext_events.inc`
 2. Update parser in `hlstatsnext_parser.inc` to handle new command structure
 3. Add formatting logic in `hlstatsnext_formatter.inc`
+4. Add new commands to `hlstatsnext_commands.inc` if needed
+5. For HUD features, extend `hlstatsnext_hud.inc` with new display functions
-4. Update daemon's `StructuredCommandBuilder` to send new event types
+6. Update daemon's `StructuredCommandBuilder` to send new event types
-5. Update configuration file if needed
+7. Update configuration file if needed

 ## Integration with HLStatsNext